2015 ALSC Distinguished Service Award Winner

-Susan Roman is the 2014 recipient of the Association for Library Service to Children’s (ALSC) Distinguished Service Award.
+Kathleen T. Horning is the 2015 recipient of the Association for Library Service to Children’s (ALSC) Distinguished Service Award.
 This prestigious award honors an individual who has made significant contributions to library service to children and to ALSC.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.

 The 2015 ALSC Distinguished Service Award Committee includes: Chair, Julie A. Cummins, Canandaigua, N.Y.; Amy Kellman, Pittsburgh, PA; Marge Loch-Wouters, La Crosse (Wisc.)
 Public Library; Penny S. Markey, Manhattan Beach, Calif.; Susan J. Pine, Forest Hills, N.Y.